wojciech-nurturecloud/postgres-mcp/README.md

     Agents may also call `get_top_queries`, which accepts a parameter for mean vs. total execution time, then pass these queries `analyze_query_indexes` to get index recommendations.

     Sophisticated index tuning systems use "workload compression" to produce a representative subset of queries that reflects the characteristics of the workload as a whole, reducing the problem for downstream algorithms.
-    Postgres Pro performs a limited form of workload compression by normalizing queries so that those generated from the same template appear as one.
+    Postgres MCP Pro performs a limited form of workload compression by normalizing queries so that those generated from the same template appear as one.
     It weights each query equally, a simplification that works when the benefits to indexing are large.

 2. *Generate candidate indexes*